The Big Bus: Plot

 Amidst public fanfare, the bus finally leaves New York, bound for Denver.
 Among the passengers are the Cranes, a neurotic married couple waiting for their divorce to finalize; Father Kudos, a priest who has lost his way; Dr. Kurtz, a disgraced veterinarian; Emery Bush, a man with only a few months to live; and Camille Levy, whose father died in the aforementioned Mount Diablo bus crash.

 At first, Cyclops journey is a success, and Torrance triumphantly breaks the 90 mph "wind barrier" (referenced as "breaking wind").
 Soon, however, disaster strikes.
 Investigating a mechanical problem, Dan discovers the bomb and disarms it just seconds before an explosion rips through another part of the bus.
 Now unable to stop, Cyclops speeds across America.
-Dan is determined to achieve Cyclops's historic goal of non-stop service to Denver, but he also needs to surpass a treacherously curvy road where his father died.
+Dan is determined to achieve Cyclops's historic goal of non-stop service to Denver, but he also needs to traverse a treacherously curvy road where his father died.
 Dan almost succeeds, but not before a truck smashes into the upper deck windshield, and the bus runs partially off the road, ending up teetering over a cliff.
 To save the bus, Dan and Shoulders shift all the weight to the back by jettisoning all of the passenger luggage and then pumping the vehicle's entire carbonated beverage supply into the galley at the opposite end.

 Knowing he has only one more chance to destroy Cyclops, Alex finally persuades Ironman to use the earthquake.
 Unfortunately for Ironman, Alex somehow set the co-ordinates for Ironman's house instead.

 Back on the road, Cyclops once again heads to its destination, but just 25 miles outside of Denver, the front and rear halves of the bus split from each other.